 Under these laws, potential energy is unused energy that transfers into kinetic energy once it is used.
 Once kinetic energy is used, it must be replenished.

 In the case of pretending to be extroverted, introverts burn energy that is contrary to their hardwiring.
-The pursuit of social power is at the cost of energy that still may not achieve the expected outcome.
+The pursuit of social power is at the cost of energy that may not achieve the expected outcome.
 Introverts have the choice to gamble their energy in hopes that power will be bestowed upon them.

-In my younger years, if I had of known how the Laws of Thermodynamics work for professional and financial independence, I would have invested more time consolidating my energy for personal power over temporary and fleeting masquerading.
+In my younger years, if I had known how the Laws of Thermodynamics work for professional and financial independence, I would have invested more time consolidating my energy for personal power over temporary and fleeting masquerading.

 The notion of “Fake it until you make it” is best left to charlatans who lack the will and discipline to do extraordinary work.